NIMH Post-Doctoral Fellow, Medical Anthropology and Public Health, Michigan State University

 MA, Social Anthropology, University of Rochester

-BA, Physical Anthropology, Swarthmore College
+BA, Anthropology and Sociology, Swarthmore College

 View Dr. Kendall's publications on his NCBI profile page.